GradPath

 GradPath is a free online mentoring program that prepares juniors and seniors from MSU’s BCoE for graduate school.
 Program goals are to support and promote the success of future engineering graduate students at MSU.

-As a GradPath Scholar, students will register for the course GradPath Seminar GE 4101 (Fall Mini Term 1) and complete small individual assignments in Canvas.
+As a GradPath Scholar, students will register for the course GradPath Seminar GE 4101 (Spring Mini Term 1) or UNV 2990 (section pending) and complete small individual assignments in Canvas.
 This course will be a hybrid course with asynchronous weekly assignments and lectures in Canvas and required weekly meetings between Scholars and Mentors (in-person or virtual).
 Two exclusive networking events with current Mississippi State graduate students and the graduate coordinators for each of BCoE’s outstanding departments will be offered.
 Students completing this program will receive individual and personal assistance completing the necessary documents for competitive graduate school applications or summer research opportunities.

 Eligibility